 - It depends according to where you are traveling to, and where you are from: "I think it depends on where you are from.
 For example, my partner is from the UK and the NHS covers healthcare in Europe.
 I'm from the Netherlands and got myself health insurance with worldwide cover."

 - Your plan is very expensive and not cost-effective (which also depends on the company with which you quote): "I think it depends on where you're from.
 Insurance in the US is Big $$$, so a lot of my friends don't have insurance or their insurance is basically unusable with huge out-of-pocket deductibles.
 I've never had travel insurance & don't plan on getting it any time soon unless required for entry."

-We hope these reasons why digital nomads buy travel insurance helps you get some insight for your own decision and nomading.
+We hope these reasons why digital nomads buy travel insurance help you get some insight into your own decision and nomading.
 Whatever you decide, the most important thing is to stay safe and have a great time globetrotting. 🌎💚

 Click the button below to buy insurance or learn more.

 If you would like to know more about insurance, take a look at our article about the “Best Insurance Plans for Digital Nomads” which we’re constantly updating.
 Some of the more popular options include SafetyWing, which you can get for only $42 USD monthly if you are below 40.

 Travel Light and Smart: 7 Essential Items for Digital Nomads

 Find the 7 essential items digital nomads cannot forget to pack to travel light and smart on their next trip with tips from the largest community.

 $5 E-SIM to Do SMS Verification Hack for Digital Nomads